kentcdodds/glamorous-website/other/CONTRIBUTING_DOCUMENTATION.md

 ### Workflow

-Unfortunately we've been unsuccessful in setting up a workflow with an existing free tool.
+We don't yet have things set up to work with a tool (hopefully soon!).
 So we've got some tooling of our own to make your workflow as good as it can be.
 You will need to set up the project locally (see `CONTRIBUTING.md` for how to do this).